just1689/playing-with-hpa/README.md

 Build the image and push it to a registry that your cluster has access to `docker build -t MY_IMAGE:TAG .`

-Modify the batch.yaml image bit to reference your image.
+Modify the k8s/*.yaml files' image bit to reference your image.

 ### Deploy to K8s